pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 await oidcClient.revokeToken();
 ```

 We recommend you initialize the library using the static initializeFromOpenIdConfig method shown above, as this will hit the authorization server's well-known endpoint and use the endpoints defined in the response.
-Alternatively you can initialize an OidcClient manaully.
+Alternatively you can initialize an OidcClient manually.

 ``` JavaScript
 const clientOptions = {